CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 cumulus@switch:~$
 ```

-The NCLU and vtysh commands save the configuration in the `/etc/frr/frr.conf` file.
+The vtysh commands save the configuration in the `/etc/frr/frr.conf` file.
 For example:

 ```
 ...